Loading environment variables

 Under the script heading Setting Environment Variables, define the HOME and LOGNAME variables.
 There are two options for setting these variables:

-On a machine with the userinfo program in the /bin directory, edit the script to contain the boldface information below.
+On a machine with userinfo program in the /bin directory, edit the script to contain the boldface information below.

 # Setting Environment Variables